 - Lyrical Dissonance: "Pills on My Pillow", one of the band's most upbeat songs, is about mental illness.

-- Male Band, Female Singer: TDE is the third well-known male band Anette has fronted in her career.
+- Male Band, Female Singer: The Dark Element is the third well-known male-played band Anette has fronted in her career.

 - Mohs Scale of Rock and Metal Hardness: Much like Sonata Arctica, floats somewhere around the 6-7 range, with the heaviest song on their debut album probably being "Dead to Me" (which has backing Harsh Vocals provided by Niilo Sevänen of Insomnium).
 Anette sings her usual clean vocals with Hard Rock-sounding guitar work, though the bass is more distorted.